Khalil Davis

-Khalil Davis (born August 22, 1996) is an American former professional football defensive tackle for the Birmingham Stallions of the United Football League (UFL).
+Khalil Davis (born August 22, 1996) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers.
 He was a member of the Tampa Bay Buccaneers, Indianapolis Colts, Pittsburgh Steelers, Los Angeles Rams, Houston Texans, and San Francisco 49ers.

 College career

 A four-star recruit, Davis committed to Nebraska over offers from Arkansas, Indiana, and Oregon, among other schools.
 He made 11 starts in 47 games.
-He was named the Cornhuskers' Defensive Lineman of the Year in both 2018 and 2019 seasons, after recording 11.0 sacks and 26 tackles for loss.
+He was named the Cornhuskers' Defensive Lineman of the Year in both the 2018 and 2019 seasons, after recording 11.0 sacks and 26 tackles for loss.
 He had eight sacks as a senior and led Nebraska with 45 tackles.

 Davis was also a successful thrower for the Nebraska Cornhuskers track and field team, qualifying for the 2019 NCAA Division I Outdoor Track and Field Championships in the discus throw.